drkaizeng/statistics_and_engineering_lab/docs/rust_projects/linear_regression.md

 ## The implementation
-### Input
+### Input/output
-The input is a header-less TSV file with two columns.
+- The input is a header-less TSV file with two columns.
 Each row defines an observation $(x_i, y_i)$.
 Any missing or irregular data will cause the program to exit.

-### Output
-A TSV file with informative row labels.
+- A TSV file with informative row labels.